After 15 hours of research evaluating 115 products, we picked Vega One Organic All-in-One Shake as our top choice.

 Ideally, you should go for around 0.45 grams of protein per pound of body weight.
 This increase accounts for the fact that plant-derived protein is less digestible than animal-based protein.

-Since vegan protein powders tend to be a bit pricier than their dairy-derived counterparts, you’ll want to exert a bit more effort to ensure you’re getting good value.
+Since vegan protein powders tend to be a bit pricier than their dairy-derived counterparts, you’ll want to exert a bit more effort to ensure you’re getting a good value.
 When comparing your options, looking at the price and size is undoubtedly important.
 However, don’t forget to also consider the recommended serving size to get an idea of the number of servings you can get per pack.

 Checking the amount of protein you'll get per serving is crucial to making a wise shopping decision.
 This becomes even more important if you’re an athlete or someone who’s trying to gain muscles.